apache/druid/docs/data-management/delete.md

 :::warning
 - The `kill` task permanently removes all information about the affected segments from the metadata store and deep storage.
 This operation cannot be undone.
-- When using [concurrent locks](../ingestion/concurrent-append-replace.md) to run a `kill` task, ensure to keep a large enough buffer period before killing segments after they have been marked as unused.
-Otherwise, there may be a potential data loss if a concurrent append job upgrades one of the segments that are being killed.
 :::

 ### Auto-kill data using Coordinator duties